dusty-nv/jetson-inference/docs/aux-streaming.md

 ## Video Files

-You can playback and record video files in MP4, MKV, AVI, and FLV formats.
+You can playback and record compressed video files in MP4, MKV, AVI, and FLV formats (in addition to uncontainerized H264/H265).

 ```bash
 # playback